 Car has received a new alternator and battery within the last 4 months.
 The check engine light came on as well as the check battery like, but after cleaning the IAC valve, the check engine light went off.
 However, the battery light continued to come on intermittently; could this be caused by the fuel pump?
 Currently, the car cranks but does not start, and will not take a jump.

-the check engine light could be anyone of over 1500 codes.
+no. it is a charging system issue. the check engine light could be anyone of over 1500 codes.
 Roy

 Roy, Thanks for the reply, but I wondering what could cause the check battery light if the alternator and battery are new.
 Also I took the car back to the shop and their check showed the alternator was charging at 14 volts.
 I know that the check engine was due to a dirty IAC valve, which I had cleaned. and it stopped.
 But this did not stop the check battery light from comming on intermittently.
 And now the car will not start.
 Any ideas?